 As the pandemic further pushes the work environment into remote and off-site arrangements, we are beginning to see conversations regarding the future of work, and what remote working would encompass over the course of a longer period of time.
 Many organizations already have telecommuting options to reduce employees’ exposure to long commute times, approaching this type of arrangement as a perk of employment.

-However, in many cases these arrangements are limited in both scope in time.
+However, in many cases, these arrangements are limited in both scope and time.
 It is now beginning to appear that discussions are starting to take root in the fact that working remotely can be an advantage to the bottom line on a long-term basis.
 And indeed, as companies analyze how this will affect their bottom line, several elements should be considered.